Edgar Wachenheim III: Non-profit work and philanthropy

 Over the years, Wachenheim has been on a number of boards of trustees of nonprofit organizations.
 He was board president of Rye Country Day School and a member of the Skidmore College board, where three of his children studied, between 1993 and 2001.
 He also served as vice-chair of the college's board and chair of its investment committee until 2003.
-Wachenheim is involved with Williams College, his alma mater, where the newest science center will be named after him.
+Wachenheim is involved with Williams College, his alma mater, where the newest science center is named in his honor.

 Wachenheim became a life trustee of the New York Public Library, where the Trustees Room is named in his honor, after having chaired both the executive and investment committees.
-Currently, he sits on the board of trustees of the New York City Museum of Modern Art, and he is chair of the board of the PBS affiliate WNET since 2017.
-Wachenheim became chair the year after he had joined WNET's board, succeeding James S. Tisch.
+He was chair of the board of the PBS affiliate WNET from 2017 to 2022.
+Wachenheim became chair the year after he had joined WNET's board, succeeding James S. Tisch.Currently [when?], he sits on the board of trustees of the New York City Museum of Modern Art.

 He has also been on the boards of UJA-Federation of New York, the New York Foundation (1990–1999), and the Arthur Ross Foundation.

 Wachenheim and his wife have a charitable organization called the "Sue & Edgar Wachenheim Foundation".
-The organization reported assets worth close to $400 million at the end of 2018, and its annual donations have fluctuated between 3 and 20 million dollars between 2006 and 2018.
-A large portion of that money has gone to cultural and educational institutions including Williams College, Skidmore College, the Museum of Modern Art, WNET, the New York Public Library, and others.
+The organization reported assets were $438 million in 2022.
+A large portion of the contributions have gone to cultural and educational institutions including Williams College, Skidmore College, the Museum of Modern Art, WNET, the New York Public Library, and others.